zjz2019f/pku/README.md

 # pku
-This is the homepage for zjz2019F in nsd pku contact me: yuminhu1999@gmail.com
+This is the homepage for zjz2019F in nsd pku.

+contact me: yuminhu1999@gmail.com